molokov/cartridge-pinpayments/README.md

 ## Migrate Existing Database

 Required by django-pinpayments.
-Ensure south is installed first!
+Note that as of 2 Aug 2015, rossp's django-pinpayments is not updated for Django 1.7/1.8 so you will need to run makemigrations to create the migrations file suitable for this django version.

+    python manage.py makemigrations pinpayments
 	python manage.py migrate pinpayments